bquast/decompr/README.md

 Bastiaan Quast, <bquast@gmail.com>
 ----------------------------------
 Two Global Value Chains decompositions are implemented.
-Firstly, the Wang-Wei-Zhu (Wang, Wei, and Zhu 2013) algorithm splits bilateral gross exports into 16 value added components.
+Firstly, the Wang, Wei, and Zhu (2013) <DOI:10.3386/w19677> algorithm splits bilateral gross exports into 16 value added components.
-Secondly, the Leontief decomposition (default) derives the value added origin of exports by country and industry, which is also based on Wang, Wei, and Zhu (2013).
+Secondly, the Leontief decomposition (default) derives the value added origin of exports by country and industry, see Leontief (1937) <DOI:10.2307/1927837>.

 Additional tools for GVC analysis are available in the [gvc package](http://cran.r-project.org/package=gvc).